ViktarDunayeu/WebCrawler/README.md

 # JavaDoc
 Can be found in target/site

-# Startup scrip
+# Startup script
 Startup script with configuration - target/startCrawler.bat

-# Jar for Startup scrip
+# Jar for Startup script
 target/WebCrawler-1.0.1-SNAPSHOT-jar-with-dependencies.jar